f-aguzzi/af6502/README.md

 This emulator is still a work in progress.

-All opcodes have been implemented, but nothing has been thoroughly tested yet.
+All opcodes have been implemented, and they were tested individually through unit tests, but no global testing (i.e., running a piece of assembly through the emulator) has been performed yet.
-Opcodes may not be working as intended, or completely misfire.

 ## Usage